Everything You Need to Know (and more) About Minor Figures Oat Milk!

 What Is Oat Milk?

-Oat milk is a type of plant milk developed from whole oat grains by extracting the plant material with water.
-It is a vegan alternative that is quickly becoming a favourite in the coffee community with baristas and consumers alike.
+Oat milk is a type of plant milk developed from whole grain oats by extracting the plant material with water.
+It is a vegan alternative that is quickly becoming a favourite in the coffee community among baristas and consumers alike.

 Who is Minor Figures?

-Minor Figures has strict requirements to monitor and minimize gluten contamination, and therefore they can guarantee that their oat milk contains less than 100ppm of gluten from rye, wheat, and barley.
-However, for a product to be labeled as gluten-free they must contain no more than 20ppm of gluten, and although none of the ingredients in Minor Figures oat milk directly contain gluten, they cannot guarantee that they are gluten-free and instead are categorized as being very low in gluten.
+Minor Figures has strict requirements to monitor and minimize gluten contamination, and therefore they can guarantee that their oat milk contains less than 100 ppm of gluten from rye, wheat, and barley.
+However, for a product to be labeled as gluten-free they must contain no more than 20 ppm of gluten.
+Therefore, even though none of the ingredients in Minor Figures oat milk directly contain gluten, they cannot guarantee that they are gluten-free and instead are categorized as being very low in gluten.

 Is Oat Milk Good With Coffee?